annswob/Confluence-Jira-Flare-documentation-pros-and-cons/README.md

 Personally, I am not a fan of chatbots, but this one is not that annoying and it actually gives useful information :wink:

+2. **Online help**

+The good news is, once we find the button that we are looking for, we enter a comprehensive, clearly organized guide with everything that we might possibly need.
+Step-by-step **tutorials** are very intuitive and contain relevant screenshots that can be enlarged. **Videos** are narrated by humans (unlike in the previously analyzed tools), which makes them easier to follow.
+It might have been a good idea to add subtitles to them (only the automated ones are available).

+As it can be seen in the [Product Demo](https://www.madcapsoftware.com/videos/flare/product-demo-an-overview-of-madcap-flare/#content) video, the program itself contains a new project wizard, perfect for inexperienced users.

+Another useful feature, missing from Jira and Confluence, is the [Troubleshooting](https://help.madcapsoftware.com/flare2021r2/Content/Flare/Troubleshooting/Troubleshooting.htm) tab, where it is possible to find solutions on our own.

+Under the **Customers** tab, we can also find [Customer Showcase](https://www.madcapsoftware.com/customers/customer-showcase/), where we can look at examples of real documentation made with MadCap Flare.

+3. **Other languages**

+Unfortunately, I could not find any online help resources for MadCap Flare in languages other than English.

+4. **Overall impressions**

+Compared to Jira and Confluence, MadCap Flare’s technical documentation seems more advanced and better organized.
+It might be due to the fact that, from what I learned so far, MadCap Flare is a tool developed specifically for technical writers. :smiley: The main change I would consider would be to add resources in other languages, as it would certainly help techwriters who don’t work with English.